Phala-Network/oracle-workshop/README.md

 An operating system of macOS or Linux systems like Ubuntu 20.04/22.04 is recommended for the workshop.

-- For macOS users, we recommend to use the *Homebrew* package manager to install the dependencies
+- For macOS users, we recommend using the *Homebrew* package manager to install the dependencies
 - For other Linux distribution users, use the package manager with the system like Apt/Yum

 The following toolchains are needed: